 If you want expert feedback on how to portray mental health issues in your film or TV show, look no further than Dr. Taji Huang in Glendale, CA. As a renowned psychologist, she offers manuscript reviews and consulting services to help ensure that your project is as accurate and realistic as possible.
+If you want to schedule a consultation with Dr. Taji for this type of work, please contact her directly by email or phone.

 Media & Mental Health